-In my current role as a doctoral researcher at the Centre for Digital Health Interventions at ETH Zurich, I work on user churn prediction and prevention in digital health interventions.
-With my research, I aim to help stakeholders of DHIs in developing more compelling and effective mHealth apps.
-In cooperation with various project partners from the healthcare industry, my team and I analyze longitudinal data sets of mHealth interventions to identify factors influencing app adherence and signals predicting dropouts.
-We are further developing a software tool capable of predicting dropouts in mHealth apps, which will be subject to evaluation in upcoming studies.
-Potential real-world applications based on these findings will be the development of a SaaS solution that supports mHealth app developers in retaining more users.
-This service may also extend the scope of digital health interventions with potential applications for other industries, particularly subscription-based software services.
+As a doctoral researcher at the Centre for Digital Health Interventions at ETH Zurich, I work on user churn prediction and prevention in digital health interventions.
+My research aims to help stakeholders of DHIs develop more effective and compelling mHealth apps.
+In collaboration with healthcare industry partners, my team and I analyze longitudinal data sets of mHealth interventions to identify factors that influence app adherence and dropout signals.
+We are developing a software tool that can predict dropouts in mHealth apps, which will be evaluated in upcoming studies.
+If successful, this tool could be used to develop a SaaS solution that helps mHealth app developers retain more users.
+This service could also have potential applications for other industries, particularly subscription-based software services.

 Academic & Professional Background

-I hold a master’s degree in Technology and Management from Technical University of Munich (TUM) and a bachelor’s degree in Industrial Engineering from Karlsruhe Institute of Technology (KIT).
-Before joining ETH Zürich, I founded a mobile gaming start-up and gained professional experience at Accenture, Fortiss, Infineon, and Volkswagen.
-During this time, I studied and worked in the USA, Singapore, Spain, Mexico, Switzerland and Germany.
+I am a master's degree holder in Technology and Management from Technical University of Munich (TUM) and a bachelor's degree holder in Industrial Engineering from Karlsruhe Institute of Technology (KIT).
+Before joining ETH Zürich, I founded a mobile gaming start-up and gained professional experience at top companies such as Accenture, Fortiss, Infineon, and Volkswagen.
+I have had the opportunity to study and work in multiple countries, including the USA, Singapore, Spain, Mexico, Switzerland, and Germany.

 Sports & Leisure